hellstorm-software/Kult-Rising/readme.md

     - remade and improved cieling lights
     - overhauled post processing fx in immersive mode
     - added a new section to the bottom area of the level
-    - removed the 2 exots to the level and replaced them with regular doors
+    - removed the 2 exits to the level and replaced them with regular doors
     - added growing hallway
 - began creating level 17
     - added infinite pool hall